 A few quick thoughts on the 2015 Caroline Morey Chassagne-Montrachet from the Le Chêne vineyard.

-Most of Caroline’s 17 acres (≈ 7 ha) were inherited from her father, Jean-Marc Morey–including choice parcels in Chassagne-Montrachet.
+Caroline inherited most of her 17 acres (≈ 7 ha) from her father, Jean-Marc Morey–including choice parcels in Chassagne-Montrachet.
 Le Chêne (or Les Chênes “the oaks”) is a village-level cru located just below the Premier Cru vineyards of La Maltroie and Ez Crets (which is usually labelled as neighboring La Maltroie).

-Like several crus (Les Chaumees, Morgeot, Champs Jendreau, Clos Saint-Jean, En Remilly, etc) in Chassagne-Montrachet, Les Chênes is planted to both Chardonnay and Pinot noir.
+Les Chênes is planted to both Chardonnay and Pinot noir like several crus (Les Chaumees, Morgeot, Champs Jendreau, Clos Saint-Jean, En Remilly, etc) in Chassagne-Montrachet.
 Among the other notable producers making wine from this cru include Philippe Colin (rouge and blanc, Wine Searcher Ave $32 for rouge and $49 for blanc), Domaine Alain Chavy (blanc, Wine Searcher Ave $53) and Domaine Roux Pere et Fils (rouge, Wine Searcher Ave $45)

 Medium-plus intensity nose.
 Lots of tree fruits–ripe apples and a little spiced pear.
-There is also a slight citrus edge around the bouquet that is not defined but still intriguing.
+It has an intriguing but not quite defined slight citrus note around the edges.

 On the palate, the mouthfeel has a lot of weight and concentration.
 It won’t fool anyone for a California Chardonnay (no diacetyl butter) but there is noticeable creaminess in the mouthfeel.
 The apples and spiced pear carry through.
 Medium-plus acidity highlights the citrus streak and provides much needed balance for the richness and medium-plus weight of the fruit.
 Moderate finish.

-At around $60-65, Caroline Morey’s example from Le Chêne definitely eclipses her peers in price–being priced like a lower level Premier cru.
+At around $60-65, Caroline Morey’s example from Le Chêne definitely eclipses its peers in price.
+The wine is certainly superior to most village-level Chassagne I’ve had.
+Impressive weight.

-I won’t deny that is certainly superior to most village-level Chassagne I’ve had but, apart from its impressive weight, I don’t know if I’m really sold on this wine at this price point.
-It’s missing some of the minerality and long finish I crave but that could be its youth at play.
+I don’t know if I’m keen to buy at this price point though.
+It’s missing some of the minerality and long finish I crave.
+However, that could be its youth at play.